 Previously sold from 2003 to 2005, the Aviator nameplate now applies to a new vehicle based on a new rear-drive platform, again shared with the upcoming Ford Explorer.

 READ our 2022 Lincoln Aviator review

 The 7-passenger Aviator adopts new styling cues which bring the brand's visual appeal very close to that of former stablemates at Land Rover.

 The new Lincoln Aviator

-Lincoln took the wraps off the 2020 Aviator at the 2018 LA Auto Show.
+Lincoln took the wraps off the latest Aviator at the 2018 LA Auto Show.
 Wedged between the Navigator SUV and the Nautilus crossover, the Aviator revives a nameplate Lincoln had left dormant since 2006.

-A new rival for vehicles such as the BMW X5 and Mercedes GLE-Class, the 2020 Aviator rides atop a new architecture that will spawn a family of rear- and all-wheel-drive vehicles.
+A new rival for vehicles such as the BMW X5 and Mercedes GLE-Class, the new Aviator rides atop a new architecture that will spawn a family of rear- and all-wheel-drive vehicles.
 In this form, the architecture bows with new safety features, adaptive suspension technology, and a hybrid drivetrain.